Code changes

 - Remember the numeric clearances — 1.5 m cyclist at speeds up to 30 mph, 2 m horse at under 10 mph, 2 m pedestrian at low speed.

-- The Dutch Reach is short, visual, and almost always asked.
+- The Dutch Reach (Rule 239) is short and visual.
 Practise the hand-swap when you next park.

 - Any interactive phone use is driving with the phone.
 Stationary at lights does not exempt you.